 Happy Head is an online telemedicine provider that offers a single product – a custom, compounded Finoxidil combo.
 Happy Head’s Minoxidil concentration is high – 8%.
 We’ve never seen Minoxidil at this high of a concentration, and haven’t seen evidence that increasing the medicine to this level will improve results, nor have we seen anything written about if it will cause more side effects.

-Unlike Hims’ medicine, the Happy Head version contains an additional ingredient, Retinoic Acid, which is also called Retinol.
-It’s a similar ingredient to the Tretinoin in the Strut medicine, although there are a few differences between Retinol and Tretinoin that we won’t get into.
 It’s basically a form of Vitamin A, that can be used to promote the growth of skin cells and encourage collagen production.
 Many people use it to combat wrinkles and other skin issues that happen as you get older.
 Some dermatologists believe that it can increase blood flow to hair follicles, helping them be healthier.
 However, it can also irritate sensitive skin, and makes skin much more likely to become sunburned.
-So if you have a large bald spot and live in a sunny area, you’ll need to take extra precautions to avoid becoming sunburnt.
+So if you have a large bald spot and live in a sunny area, you’ll need to take extra precautions to avoid UV rays.

 How to apply Happy Head topical Finasteride